vkurup/kurup.org/blog/_drafts/notes-to-a-younger-investor.markdown

 know.
 Studies show that it's a toss up.
-So, the smartest thing to do is to look at the long term return of each asset class (past 20-50 years), decide what percent of your portfolio you want to place in each class, and then STICK WITH IT THROUGH THICK AND THIN.
+So, the smartest thing to do is to look at the long term return of each asset class (past 20-50 years), decide what percent of your portfolio you want to place in each class, and then **STICK WITH IT THROUGH THICK AND THIN**.
 That is capitalized because that is the most important part.
 If you constantly adjust your percentages because you "think" large tech stocks are going to start doing well, then you will kill this approach.
-Everyone thought tech stocks were going to do well in 1999\.
+Everyone thought tech stocks were going to do well in 1999.
 2000 killed them.
 My favorite book describing this strategy and the rationale behind it is <a href="http://www.amazon.com/gp/product/0393330338?ie=UTF8&tag=vinodkurupshomep&linkCode=as2&camp=1789&creative=390957&creativeASIN=0393330338">A
 Random Walk Down Wall Street</a><img src="http://www.assoc-amazon.com/e/ir?t=vinodkurupshomep&l=as2&o=1&a=0393330338"
 width="1" height="1" border="0" alt="" style="border:none !important;
-margin:0px !important;" /> byBurton Malkiel.
+margin:0px !important;" /> by Burton Malkiel.

-Once you decide what your asset classes should be and what percentages you want to invest in each (I can help you with suggestions), then you find a **LOW COST** index fund that tracks that asset class and buy the appropriate amount.
+Once you decide what your asset classes should be and what percentages you want to invest in each (I can help you with suggestions), then you find a **LOW COST** index fund (or ETF) that tracks that asset class and buy the appropriate amount.
 Then just leave it alone until next year.
 Look at the results and if one or more asset classes has gotten out of whack with your desired percentages, then rebalance.
 Sell a little of the one which has